Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Ecology, Evolution, Behavior (BIOL:EEB)

 Upper level Biology course requirements: Six upper level Biology courses; at least four must come from the following list.
 At least three of the four lab requirements must come from this category.
-Up to two courses may be taken from additional upper level Biology course offerings.
+Up to two courses may be taken from additional upper level Biology course offerings (course numbers 300 and above).

 BIOL 300: Evolution with Lab